LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configuration.md

 ---
-pagename: Configure
+pagename: Configuration
 keywords:
 sitesection: Documents
 categoryname: Developer Tools
 documentname: LivePerson Functions
 subfoldername: Getting Started
-permalink: liveperson-functions-getting-started-configure.html
+permalink: liveperson-functions-getting-started-configuration.html
 indicator: both
 ---

 This page will introduce you to all available methods to configure your functions.
-Please also look at the [allowlisting domains](liveperson-functions-foundations-features.html#domain-whitelisting) as this is required to access external resources.
+Please also look at the [allowlisting domains](liveperson-functions-foundations-features.html#domain-allowlisting) as this is required to access external resources.

 ### Environment Variables